-Become a dietitian in just 5 years with our combined BS+MS degree in dietetics and take on a meaningful role in the lives of others as you enter an in-demand industry.
+Become a dietitian with our combined BS+MS degree in nutrition and dietetics and take on a meaningful role in the lives of others as you enter an in-demand industry.

-As a student in the dietetics program, you’ll become an expert in food and nutrition.
-If you have an affinity for biology and other sciences, you should consider a career in dietetics.
+As a student in the nutrition and dietetics program, you’ll become an expert in food and nutrition.
+If you have an affinity for biology and other sciences, you should consider a career in nutrition and dietetics.
 As a student, you’ll use evidence-based practices and incorporate human biology and biochemistry to understand how the body utilizes the nutrients from the foods we eat.

 Our program meets the accreditation requirements set forth by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), the agency for programs preparing students for careers as registered dietitian nutritionists.